darobin/web-schema/README.md

 # Overview

-`json-validate` is a small library that performs, shockingly enough, validation of JSON documents.
+`json-validation` is a small library that performs, shockingly enough, validation of JSON documents.
 It supports a limited subset of JSON Schema.

 # Installing